-Learning to speak the names of languages in Japanese is useful in many situations, especially when you want to communicate your language interests, skills or even seek learning opportunities with native speakers.
+Learning to speak the names of languages in Japanese is useful in various situations, especially when you want to communicate your linguistic interests, skills, or even seek learning opportunities with native speakers.

-In this article, we are going to share a list of languages in Japanese along with words ending in the ideogram [語].
+In this article, we will share a list of languages in Japanese along with words ending with the ideogram [語].
 Here you will find languages, dialects, and other related words in Japanese.

-The ideogram [語] is used to refer to languages.
-When you come across the name of a country followed by the ideogram [語] that is pronounced GO, you are certainly referring to the language of the country.
+The ideogram [語] is used to refer to languages and dialects.
+When you find the name of a country followed by the ideogram [語] pronounced GO, it is certainly referring to the language of that country.

-The Japanese ideogram “go” (語) is an essential component in building words that represent languages.
-Understanding the meaning and etymology of this ideogram will help you better understand how language names are formed and used in Japanese.
+The Japanese ideogram “go” (語) is an essential component in the construction of words that represent languages.
+Understanding the meaning and etymology of this ideogram will help to better understand how the names of languages are formed and used in Japanese.

-The ideogram "go" (語) is composed of two main components, called radicals.
-The upper stem is "言" (gon), which means "word" or "speak".
-The lower radical is "五" (go), which represents the number five and ending with the mouth radical "口".
-Together, these radicals form the ideogram "語", which can be translated as "language", "language" or "word".
+The ideogram “go” (語) is composed of two main components, called radicals.
+The upper radical is “言” (gon), which means “word” or “speak.”
+The lower radical is “五” (go), which represents the number five and ends with the mouth radical “口.”
+Together, these radicals form the ideogram “語,” which can be translated as “language,” “speech,” or “word.”

 List of Languages in Japanese

-Let's start by sharing a list of Japanese language languages below:
+Let’s start by sharing a list of languages in the Japanese language below:

 LanguageJapaneseRomaji